-Heres how to make chutney and relish;
+Here’s how to make chutney and relish;

 This is really important as any mouldy bits that go into a preserve will just encourage more bacteria to form.
 Banish the bugs to begin with.

 Wash fruit and veg just before using and pat dry.

 Start by cooking your onions and vinegar along with your spices tied up in a little piece of muslin or cheesecloth.
 Simmer for about 20 minutes before adding your chosen fruits like apples, dried fruits etc.

 Cook the fruit along with the onion spice base for about 10 minutes or until the fruit starts to break down slightly.
 Now add the sugar and seasoning to the pan and stir.

-You will know when your chutney is ready for potting when it is nice and thick and there is no more liquid on the srface.
+You will know when your chutney is ready for potting when it is nice and thick and there is no more liquid on the surface.
 Drag a wooden spoon through it right to the base of the pan.
 If it leaves a nice clear line it is ready to pot.

 Remove the pan from the heat and allow to rest for 5 minutes before you start to ladle the chutney or relish into sterilised jars (here is how to sterilise your glassware).
-Run a clean knife around the inside of the jars to make sure there are no air pockets lurking below the sirface.
+Run a clean knife around the inside of the jars to make sure there are no air pockets lurking below the surface.

 Label your jars and store in a cool dark place. most chutneys will require that they be aged before eating, check your recipe for this.